 Da Shu Hua: Fireworks of Molten Iron

-Throwing ladles-full of molten iron against tall brick walls creates a splash of colour that looks like the sparkle of fireworks, and has been a local tradition in Nuanquan Town for over 300 years, a tradition that’s said to have come about because of the many blacksmiths of the town.
+Throwing ladles-full of molten iron against tall brick walls creates a fireworks-like sparkle that looks like the canopy of a leafy tree.
+The dashuhua (making a tree of flaming flowers) performance has been a local tradition in Nuanquan Town for over 300 years, said to have come about because of the many blacksmiths of the town.

 These days, it’s done part of a performance that includes a song and dance routine that illustrates a local legend that culminates with swords being melted down to revive a maiden who’d given her life in order to make the swords better, on the advice of a magician.

 Whether there are magicians about or not, it’s still a spectacular sight, and the performance is likely to be attended by quite a crowd.
 For obvious reasons, it’s an outdoor show, and at night, so we’ll need to wrap up warmly so we don’t freeze before all the action.
 The performance lasts for approximately an hour, and the splashing about of the molten iron should take up 15 minutes of that hour.

 On the second day of the trip we'll be able to get right amongst the action, as the Lantern Festival street parade is set to pass near our hotel.
 The parade and performance is one of the main reasons we've scheduled this visit, and it's sure to be fun!
 Click through the photos above to get an idea of what we might see.